Benjamin-K-Philip/FitTrack-Pro-/README.md

  - **Database Creation:** Begins with CREATE DATABASE IF NOT EXISTS fittrack and USE fittrack to ensure a clean working environment.
 Each table is dropped (with DROP TABLE IF EXISTS) in reverse dependency order before being created, so the script can be re-run safely.

  - **14 Tables (Normalized Schema):** <br>
 The schema is fully normalized with proper primary keys, foreign keys, CHECK constraints, UNIQUE constraints, and ON DELETE CASCADE rules.
-The tables are:
+Following are the tables are:
    - **users:** Stores account info, demographics (age, gender, height, weight), and a bcrypt password_hash.
    - **membership_plans and memberships:** Model the subscription system (Free, Premium, Pro, Annual variants).
    - **exercise_categories, muscle_groups, and exercises:** A normalized exercise library where each exercise belongs to one category and targets one muscle group.